rrc-w2025-Cweitkowitz/Hackathon-4/Project_documentation.md

 ## Team Members:

--   Name 1
+-   Connor Weitkowitz
 -   Name 2
 -   Name 3
--   Connor Weitkowitz

 ## Member Contributions:

-### Name 1:
+### Connor Weitkowitz:

--   Worked on [specific elements] of the webpage.
+-   Personal information section, covering all the inputs from  the name to the email

 ### Name 2: